fusebits/fusebits.github.io/index.md

 ```

 If you want to shorten this long command, you can put this code in a file such as jekyll.sh (on a Mac) and then simply type `. jekyll.sh` to build Jekyll.

-## Blogs / News

-For blog posts, create your markdown files in the \_posts folder following the sample formats.
-Post file names always begin with the date (YYYY-MM-DD-title).

-The news/news.html file displays the posts, and the news_archive.html file shows a yearly history of posts.
-In documentation, you might use the news to highlight product features outside of your documentation, or to provide release notes and other updates.

-See [Posts][mydoc_posts] for more information.